-Michigan Criminal Defense Attorney News:
+Michigan Criminal Defense Attorney News

 Jail and Prison Sentences Below Sentencing Guidelines are Now Possible Without a Deviation

-The Michigan Supreme Court did not like the fact that part of the sentencing consideration (the offense variable) was done with no input from a jury or agreement of the defendant.
+The reason for the sentencing guidelines was to promote uniform sentences across Michigan.
+The Michigan Supreme Court did not like that part of the sentencing consideration (the offense variable) was done with no input from a jury or agreement of the defendant.
 Thus, the basis for the Lockridge decision.

 Negatives and Positives of Michigan’s Sentencing Guidelines Changes

 The Guidelines were initially drafted to promote uniform criminal sentences.
 So, an offender in Traverse City would get roughly the same sentence as an offender in Detroit if they had a similar criminal history and committed a similar offense.